 Consider the following example, the Cornsweet illusion (also called the Craik-O’Brien-Cornsweet illusion).

 In this kind of stimulus, subjects almost universally perceive the patch on the left as darker than the patch on the right, despite the fact that they have the exact same luminance, aside from the dark-to-light gradient on the left of the center line (the “Cornsweet edge”) and the light-to-dark gradient on the right.
-The standard view of the illusion in perceptual science is that perception assumes that the object is extended towards the perceiver in depth, with light coming from the right.
-If this were true, then one would expect the patch on the left to be darker: such effects are the result of “an extraordinarily powerful strategy of vision” (Purves, Shimpi, & Lotto, 1999, p.
+The standard view of the illusion in perceptual science is that perception assumes that the object is extended towards the perceiver in depth, with light coming from the left, such that the panel on the left would be more brightly illuminated, and the patch on the right more dimly illuminated.
+Thus, in order for the left panel to produce the same luminance value at the retina as the right panel, it must in fact be darker, and the visual system represents it so: such effects are the result of “an extraordinarily powerful strategy of vision” (Purves, Shimpi, & Lotto, 1999, p.
 8549).

 Why construe the strategy as visual?
 There are a number of related considerations.
 First, the phenomenon involves fine-grained associations between particular features (luminance, discontinuity, and contrast, in particular configurations) that vary systematically and continuously with the amount of evidence for the interpretation.
 If one increases the depth-interpretation by foreshortening or “bowing” the figure, the effect is enhanced, and with further modulation one can get quite pronounced effects.
 It is unclear at best when we would have come by such fine-grained beliefs about these stimuli.
 Moreover, the effects are mandatory, and operate insensitively to changes in our occurrent beliefs.
 Fodor is (still) right, in my view, that this kind of manditoriness supports a perceptual reading.